JesseRussell2240/CMS/Project Documentation/README.md

 Merged RS232 code with audio recording, wrote a basic merged copy of menu systems, removed mains and called helper functions.

 Hayden
+Status report, and work breakdown strucutre.
+Improved menu system

 Zach
-Started creating helper function for XOR encrytion
+Started creating helper functions for XOR encrytion to be implemented into transmission and reciver functions
 ________________________________________________________________________________________________________________
 Week 4
 Jesse